LiveReader/graphly-d3/docs/data-structure/node_data.md

 ## Payload

-It is considered best practice to encapsulate your custom data in the `payload` object.
-This makes it easy to read and write your data to the node object.
-This also prevents name collisions with other data properties and avoids side effects.
+Put all your custom data behind the `payload` object property and use this data in a [template](/template-api/) to render the node in the desired way.

 ::: info
-Technically it is not required and the data could be placed directly in the node object but we strongly recommend to use some kind of encapsulation to avoid naming conflicts.
+To encapsulate and efficiently monitor data changes to perform the necessary re-rendering of nodes, the node `payload` is optional.
 :::

 ```js